SniperSmiley/BlueCode/README.md

-Real Time colaborative IDE in Rust
+Real Time colaborative enterprise like experiance in true color.